wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-object-detection/includes/1-introduction.md

 AI Builder Object detection provides object recognition capabilities to makers.
 Fully integrated with the rest of business platform, you can accelerate manual workflow and automate a wide range of scenarios only achieved with human intervention today.

-### The first category of scenario is object counting.
+### The first category of scenario is object counting

 Front-line audit workers take a picture of a set of products on shelves.
 Object detection provides the count for each product on the picture.
 This information can be used to update the inventory management software.